Best Eye Care Office Monitors

 Its frameless design provides better immersion and at the bottom of the display, there is a Brightness Intelligence feature from where you can adjust brightness according to the lighting around you.
 For eye care, it comes with Flicker-Free, Low Blue Light, and Colour Weakness features that help reduce strain on the eyes.

 Asus’s VP32AQ is a professional work monitor that features higher specifications for those who want pixel-perfect accuracy.
 It features a big screen measuring 31.5 inches with an IPS panel featuring a 75Hz refresh rate.
-It has great colour accuracy with 100% sRGB colour space and supports HDR10.
+It has great color accuracy with 100% sRGB color space and supports HDR10.

 Best Eye Care Gaming Monitors